jaredLunde/react-hook/packages/window-scroll/README.md

 <pre align="center">npm i @react-hook/window-scroll</pre>
 <hr>

-A React hook for updating components when the scroll position of the window on the y-axis changes
+A React hook for updating components when the scroll position of the window on the y-axis changes.
+This hook throttles updates to the scroll position using [useThrottle()](https://github.com/jaredLunde/react-hook/tree/master/packages/throttle) at `30fps` by default, but this rate is configurable.

 ## Quick Start